Local government in Australia

 Local government is the third level of government in Australia, administered with limited autonomy under the states and territories, and in turn beneath the federal government.
 Local government is not mentioned in the Constitution of Australia, and two referendums in 1974 and 1988 to alter the Constitution relating to local government were unsuccessful.
 Every state and territory government recognises local government in its own respective constitution.
-Unlike the two-tier local government system in Canada or the United States, there is (largely) only one tier of local government in each Australian state/territory, with no distinction between counties and cities.
+Unlike the two-tier local government system in Canada or the United States, there is (largely) only one tier of local government in each Australian state/territory, with no distinction between cities or counties.

 Local government in Australia is generally run by an elected council, and the area it administers is referred to by the Australian Bureau of Statistics as a local government area or LGA, each of which encompasses multiple suburbs and/or localities (roughly equivalent to neighbourhoods), often of different postcodes.
 LGAs are variously styled using terms such as "city", "town", "district", "municipality", "borough", "region" or "shire".
 These usually have geographic or historical significance, and there is rarely any legal distinction between them.
 For instance, cities and municipalities tend to apply to councils in urban and metropolitan areas, whereas districts and shires are found primarily in rural and regional areas.
 A local government area is also commonly known as a "city council", "local council", or simply a "council".
 Council members are generally known as councillors, and the head of a council is called the mayor, chairman or shire president.
-Some of Australia’s largest cities, such as Sydney, Melbourne, Brisbane, Perth and Adelaide, use the historical title of lord mayor.
+Some of Australia's largest cities, such as Sydney, Melbourne, Brisbane, Perth and Adelaide, use the historical title of lord mayor.
 Councillors are usually elected from single-member districts known as divisions or wards, whilst the mayor or president is directly elected by all the voters within that council area.
 However, the mayor is often entitled to style themselves as a councillor, and is considered an ex officio member of the council.
 As of August 2016, there were 547 local councils in Australia.